dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ### EtherCAT

-Run `ethercat0` to see EtherCAT status
+Run `ethercat0 master` to see EtherCAT status

 EtherCAT 1 is master0 on PC.
 master 1 is EtherCAT 2 on PC.